itamarkarlik/soc-analyst-splunk-lab/projects/dns-log-analysis/investigation-notes.md

 Field statistics for the extracted `dest_port` field were reviewed directly within Splunk.
 Most observed traffic was associated with standard DNS port `53`, while additional activity involving ports `137`, `5355`, and `5353` was also identified.

+# Timestamp Parsing

+The original DNS logs contained Unix timestamp values within the raw event data.

+The timestamps were extracted at search time using `rex` and converted into Splunk’s `_time` field using `eval` to support time-based analysis and visualization.